Dongliang-Ma/sizing/index.rst

 Getting Started
 ---------------

 Welcome to the Nutanix Sizing Workshop!
-This workbook accompanies an instructor-led session that introduces Nutanix technologies sizing guidelines and best practices.
-You will also be introduced to the Nutanix Sizer tool, and work through multiple sizing scenarios.

 What's New
 ++++++++++